Allergan Eye Drops for Presbyopia Hits All Endpoints, Focuses In on Approval

 "Our ever-increasing time spent on digital devices, from smartwatches to smartphones, has put unprecedented demands on our vision," Dr. Waring added.

-The study also showed that the drug worked quickly at 15 minutes and lasted up to six hours without loss of distance vision.
+The study also showed that the Allergan eye drops worked quickly at 15 minutes and lasted up to six hours without loss of distance vision.
 Improvements were also seen in patients with Distance Corrected Intermediate Visual Acuity (DCIVA) for up to 10 hours on Day 30.
 There were no emergent side effects observed in any of the trial participants.